itzg/docker-minecraft-server/docs/configuration/server-properties.md

 : The `FMT` string is processed by [Java's DateTimeFormatter](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/time/format/DateTimeFormatter.html) and the current date/time is formatted.

 Any declared or resolved environment variable may be referenced, such as `VERSION` and `TYPE`.
 Additionally, [Modrinth](../types-and-platforms/mod-platforms/modrinth-modpacks.md) and [Auto CurseForge](../types-and-platforms/mod-platforms/auto-curseforge.md) modpacks will expose the environment variables `MODPACK_NAME` and `MODPACK_VERSION`.
+The originally declared version, such as "LATEST" or "SNAPSHOT", is available in the variable `DECLARED_VERSION`

 !!! example